| | |

 I would attend Fordham Law School, I would never abandon my interest

+in writing.
 I need not detail the change

 in vocation to which I was inspired during my first year at law